 50mm wide nylon webbing

 2x rectangle D rings for 50mm

 I started on the base.
-I didn’t get the 2040 profiles cut to size, so I sawed 2x 45cm 2040 profiles painstakingly by hand with one side 45 degree corner (otherwise I had no extra space to drill a hole in the flat corner).
-I got the 2020 profiles cut to size (4x 150mm) from a webshop.
+I didn’t get the 2040 profiles cut to size, so I sawed 2x 45cm 2040 profiles from one piece of 90cm painstakingly by hand with one side 45 degree corner (the 45 degree corner is so I had no extra space to drill a hole in the flat corner otherwise).

 The foot angle in the end is 45 degrees so i’m using the 90 degree joint plate the wrong side.
 Due to this assembly, the smaller profiles don’t fit on the inside, I mounted the smaller side profiles on the outside which made the point of contact much wider and more stable too.